7 Common Cox Cable Problems & How to Fix Them

 Cox Slow Internet Problems

 We’ve all experienced slow internet with Cox Cable.
 If you’re trying to browse the web, watch Netflix, play Fortnite, or do anything else for that matter and Cox is going slow, here are a few things you can try a few different things.

 Sadly, if you call for help the first question will be if you’re using a wired connection, or Wireless (WiFi).
-Almost everyone in 2018 has WiFi, and Cox will blame the wifi before anything else.
+Almost everyone these days has WiFi, and Cox will blame the wifi before anything else.
 And if you’re using a third-party wireless router and not their combined units, they’ll blame that too.

 Here’s what you need to do to figure out and fix slow Cox internet.